-- 4. This action has been filed to combat the online trademark and copyright infringement and counterfeiting of Defendants, who trade upon Plaintiff's valuable Trademarks and/or Copyrights by selling and/or offering for sale unauthorized, inauthentic, infringing, and counterfeit products in connection with Plaintiff's federally registered Trademarks, as well as to stop and prevent Defendants' selling of unauthorized products that use, are based on, and/or are derived from copyrighted subject matter created by [REDACTED]. - 5.
-Plaintiff, [REDACTED], is the owner of the federally registered [REDACTED] Trademarks, listed in the table below, and true and correct copies of which are attached hereto as Exhibit 1 (collectively referred to as the "[REDACTED] Trademarks" and "Trademark Registrations").
-The Trademark Registrations constitute prima facie evidence of their validity and of [REDACTED]'s exclusive right to use the [REDACTED] Trademarks pursuant to 15 U.S.C. § 1057(b).
-Plaintiff is the owner of the [REDACTED] Copyright Registrations, which have effective registration dates as early as [REDACTED], and are attached hereto as Exhibit 2 (hereinafter referred to as "[REDACTED] Copyrights").
+- 8. This action has been filed to combat the online trademark and copyright infringement and counterfeiting of Defendants, who trade upon Plaintiff's valuable Trademarks and/or Copyrights by selling and/or offering for sale unauthorized, inauthentic, infringing, and counterfeit products in connection with Plaintiff's federally registered trademarks, as well as to stop and prevent Defendants' selling of unauthorized products that use, are based on, and/or are derived from copyrighted subject matter created by - 9.
+Is the owner of the federally registered Trademarks, listed in the table below, and attached hereto as Exhibit 1 (collectively, the "Trademarks" or "Trademark Registrations").
+The registrations constitute prima facie evidence of their validity and of exclusive right to use the Trademarks pursuant to 15 U.S.C. § 1057(b).
+Plaintiff is also the owner of federally registered copyright nos.

-TRADEMARK REGISTRATIONS

-REG.
-No. Word/Design Mark CLASS(ES) REG.
+TRADEMARK REGISTRATIONS REG.
+No. WORD/DESIGN MARK CLASS(ES) REG.
 DATE

-[REDACTED]

-- 6. In an effort to illegally and deceptively profit from the [REDACTED] Trademarks and [REDACTED] Copyrights Defendants created numerous online marketplace accounts and online stores, intentionally designed in look, feeling, and suggestion to give the impression to consumers that they are legitimate websites and merchants selling products manufactured by or authorized by [REDACTED] (the "[REDACTED] Products"), with Defendants' ultimate intention being to deceive unknowing consumers into purchasing unauthorized and infringing [REDACTED] Products (hereinafter referred to as "Counterfeit [REDACTED] Products" or "Counterfeit Products"). - 7.
-Defendant Internet Stores share numerous unique identifiers, such as design elements and similarities of the unauthorized products offered for sale, establishing a logical relationship between Defendants, and suggesting that Defendants' illegal operations arise out of the same transaction, occurrence, or series of transactions or occurrences.
-Defendants attempt to avoid liability by going to great lengths to conceal both their identities and the full scope and interworking of their illegal operation. - 8.
-Plaintiff filed this action to combat Defendants' ongoing infringement of Plaintiff's [REDACTED] Trademarks and [REDACTED] Copyrights (collectively referred to as "[REDACTED]'s Intellectual Property").
+Trademarks and Copyrights, Defendants created numerous online marketplace accounts and online stores, intentionally designed in look, feeling, and suggestion to give the impression to consumers that they are websites and merchants selling products manufactured by or authorized by with Defendants' ultimate intention being to deceive unknowing consumers into purchasing unauthorized and infringing products (hereinafter referred to as "Counterfeit Products").

+- 11. Defendant Internet Stores share numerous unique identifiers, such as design elements and similarities of the unauthorized products offered for sale, establishing a logical relationship between Defendants, and suggesting that Defendants' illegal operations arise out of the same transaction, occurrence, or series of transactions or occurrences.
+Defendants attempt to avoid liability by going to great lengths to conceal both their identities and the full scope and interworking of their illegal operation. - 12.
+Plaintiff filed this action to combat Defendants' ongoing infringement of Plaintiff's Trademarks and Copyrights (collectively "Intellectual Property").
 Plaintiff has been and continues to be irreparably damaged through consumer confusion, dilution, loss of control over the creative content, and tarnishment of its valuable trademarks and copyrights as a result of Defendants' actions and is thus seeking injunctive and monetary relief.